Germany: Arson attempt at Black SPD politician's offices – DW – 05/04/2023

 Saxony-Anhalt's state premier, Christian Democrat Reiner Haseloff, said the goal of such attacks was to heighten a sense of "insecurity" both for officials and the general public.
 He also thanked the witnesses who appeared to have initiated a kind of citizens' arrest.

-The SPD's co-leader Saskia Esken meanwhile noted how Diaby's offices had already faced similar vandalism.
+The SPD's co-leader Saskia Esken meanwhile noted how Diaby's offices had already faced similar criminal damage.

 "Again and again Karamba Diaby is exposed to massive threats, presumably from the extreme-right scene," she said.